I. Overview

 V. Key financial ratios

-In accordance with the SEBI (Listing Obligations and Disclosure Requirements) (Amendment) Regulations, 2018, the Company is required to give details of significant changes (change of 25% or more as compared to the immediately previous financial year) in key sector-specific financial ratios for standalone and consolidated has been provided in the Directors Report.
+In accordance with the SEBI (Listing Obligations and Disclosure Requirements) (Amendment) Regulations, 2018, the Company is required to give details of significant changes (change of 25% or more as compared to the immediately previous financial year) in key sector-specific financial ratios for standalone and consolidated in Directors Report which has been provided.

 VI.
 Profit for the year

-Net profit for the year has increased from INR 763.52 million to INR 872.34 million on a consolidated basis and decreased from INR 206.22 million to INR 186.65 million on a standalone basis.
-The decline in net profit on a standalone basis was due to the repurchase of stock to the extent of Rs 87.5 Million.
+Net profit for the year has increased from INR 872.34 million to INR 1,100.38 million on a consolidated basis and increased from INR 186.65 million to INR 323.92 million on a standalone basis.
+The increase in net profit on a consolidated and standalone basis was due to growth in enterprise and trust business.

 VII.
 Liquidity and Capital Resources